restorando/graphql-query-whitelist/README.md

 Before each request is processed by GraphQL, it will check if the inbound query is in the whitelist or not.
 If it's not in the whitelist, it will respond with a 401 status code.

-# Running queries only sending the queryId
+# Running queries only sending the `queryId`

-Since the server has access to the query store, and the store has access to the full queries, it's possible to run a query just sending the queryId.
+Since the server has access to the query store, and the store has access to the full queries, it's possible to run a query just by sending the queryId.

 E.g: `POST /graphql?queryId=dSPDigYWUw2w9wTI9g0RrbakmsJiRFIvTUa59jnZsV4=`